 However, the main attraction of the expansion, the campsite, was just OK for us.
 The tiles the tents landed on were random, and sometimes they’d get placed on a really valuable tile (such as the Lookout) resulting in no one wanting to take the tent.
 And drawing more year cards felt a tad costly at 3 suns to draw 2 cards and keep one.
 Our players rarely used it.
 Overall, using the tents didn’t really feel like a good trade-off for the overhead of learning all the new rules and spaces associated with it.
 PARKS has always been a streamlined game that’s easy to get to the table and the tents feel like a step back on that front.

 But the biggest miss in my opinion for this expansions harkens back to one of my original complaints from the base game.
 There is still no way to clear a stagnant gear market.
 We’ve played a lot of PARKS and in many of our games, there have been 3 gear cards that have just languished in the market over several seasons.
 We’ve longed for a way to sweep that market for new items that might better fit players’ strategies.
+As a commenter pointed out, you can clear the gear market now, but it is tied to a campsite action.
+So you need to not only have that specific tile in play for the game (they change from game to game?), but must also use the camp action to do it.
+I would have preferred it if was a base action whenever you buy gear.

 Despite not being perfect, PARKS: Nightfall is still a good expansion.
 What it does right, it does really well—the new parks cards and year cards were a welcome addition.
 However, the campsite action was more miss than hit for our games and I’m not sure we’d rush to use that mechanic again.
 So where does that leave PARKS: Nightfall?
 I think it falls short of being a required expansion but has enough meat on the bone for fans of the base game to still consider picking it up.